bronwyncarr/marketplace/README.md

 - No one asked – 45%
 - Did not know how to become involved – 22%

-Many charities are completely reliant on volunteers and are facing unprecedented demand for assistance.
+Many charities are completely reliant on volunteers and are currently facing an unprecedented demand for assistance.
 In addition to the social benefits, volunteer contribute billions of dollars to the Australian economy and in general, personally benefit from an increase to their physical and mental wellbeing.

 ## :clipboard: Details of the app including